Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 The following slides serve as an intro.
 Many terms may be glossed over, and covered in detail later.
-There are lectures later in this module dedicated to hashes and hash-based data structures.\_
+There are lessons later in this module dedicated to hashes and hash-based data structures.\_

 ---